-In some regions, such as Nakivale Refugee Settlement, trees and bushes are almost completely absent.
-To prepare and cook food, women walk great distances in the evenings to collect fuel wood to light a fire.
-Few have the time and energy to collect and carry enough to also boil water, or heat it for hygiene.
-For these reasons, waterborne and hygiene-related diseases, as well as respiratory diseases and skin and eye-infections, are the among the five most common reasons why people visit the health clinics.
+In some regions, trees and bushes are almost completely absent – partly due to high dependence on fuelwood.
+To prepare and cook food, women walk great distances to collect fuelwood to light a small fire.
+Few have the time and energy to collect and carry enough to also boil water clean, or heat it for hygiene.
+For these reasons, waterborne and hygiene-related diseases, as well as respiratory diseases and skin and eye-infections, are some of the most common reasons why people visit the health clinics.

 To address the water challenges and increase the use of renewable solar energy in off-grid regions of Uganda, PLAN International and UNHCR work actively to implement Solvatten and educate communities on its benefits in their field operations.
-This collaboration helps us reach some of the most vulnerable families in Uganda, covering Nebbi, Nakivale, Palorinya, Kamuli and Buyende.
+The collaboration started in spring 2020, and now helps us reach some of the most vulnerable families in Uganda, covering Nebbi, Nakivale, Palorinya, Adjumani, Kamuli and Buyende.

-To increase the reach even further, we also work with International Aid Service Uganda in Pader to support families suffering from Nodding Disease Syndrome, and we also work with SSPP High Heights to help families in the Bwaise slum in Kampala.
+To increase the reach even further, we also work with International Aid Service Uganda in Pader to support families suffering from Nodding Disease Syndrome, and SSPP High Heights to help families in the Bwaise slum in Kampala.

 All projects are implemented in close relationship to local-district governments, and made possible thanks to donations from individuals, companies, organizations and foundations.